ComputationalRobotics/XM-code/README.md

 ### Install Ceres, COLMAP and GLOMAP (CHECK WHETHER YOU NEED IT)

-This part should be replaced in our final release, but for now you will need to build them as a component for our pipline.
+This part should be replaced in our final release, but for now you will need to build them as a component for our pipeline.

 According to [Ceres](http://ceres-solver.org/), [GLOMAP](https://github.com/colmap/glomap) and [COLMAP](https://colmap.github.io/install.html#build-from-source), you should first build Ceres and pyceres.
 You can install them into the `/deps/` folder together with GLOMAP.